khrt/Raisin/README.md

 # LOGGING

-Raisin has a buil-in logger based on Log::Dispatch.
+Raisin has a built-in logger based on `Log::Dispatch`.
 You can enable it by

     plugin 'Logger' => outputs => [['Screen', min_level => 'debug']];